 The Planning and Energy Resources Division (PERD) develops programs, policies, and plans that promote energy efficiency, renewable energy, and least cost energy planning in Vermont.
 PERD initiates, coordinates, implements, monitors, and evaluates a wide variety of programs and initiatives directed at evaluating and promoting state energy policies.
 The division develops and revises the state's energy plans, analyzes utility proposals for the purchase of energy resources and the building of facilities and transmission lines, reviews proposed utility integrated resource plans, and supports litigation with technical support and expert witness testimony.
 In addition, PERD serves as the Vermont State Energy Office under the U.S. Department of Energy (DOE) State Energy Program and hosts the Clean Energy Development Fund.

-The Public Advocacy (PA) Division represents the public interest in litigation and other proceedings before the Public Service Board (Board), covering all areas of the Board's jurisdiction.
+The Public Advocacy (PA) Division represents the public interest in litigation and other proceedings before the Public Utility Commission (Commission), covering all areas of the Commission's jurisdiction.
 Increasingly, the PA Division participates in complex investigations involving deregulation, expanded competition, alternative regulatory plans, electric facility siting, and power purchase contracts.
-PA is also responsible for review of proposed utility tariff changes and special contracts, and makes recommendations to the Public Service Board regarding those filings.
-In addition to its work before the Board, the PA Division represents the public interest in a wide variety of cases before the Vermont Supreme Court, federal district and appellate courts, and occasionally in Vermont Superior Court.
+PA is also responsible for review of proposed utility tariff changes and special contracts, and makes recommendations to the Public Utility Commission regarding those filings.
+In addition to its work before the Commission, the PA Division represents the public interest in a wide variety of cases before the Vermont Supreme Court, federal district and appellate courts, and occasionally in Vermont Superior Court.
 PA also represents the public interest in matters before the Federal Communications Commission (FCC), the Federal Energy Regulatory Commission (FERC), the Securities and Exchange Commission (SEC), and the Nuclear Regulatory Commission (NRC).
 These administrative agencies have exclusive authority over crucial utility matters such as interstate telephone, interstate transmission of gas and electricity, nuclear power plant licensing, and wholesale power sales.
 Representing the public interest of Vermont before these agencies has required the PA to appear in federal circuit courts in Boston, New York, New Orleans, and Washington D.C.
-Cases before these courts and agencies are only a small fraction of the Division's total case load, but they carry major significance.
+Cases before these courts and agencies are only a small fraction of the division's total case load, but they carry major significance.

 The Engineering Division is comprised of engineers specializing in the areas of electricity, nuclear power, natural gas and pipeline safety.
-The Division is responsible for reviewing facility investment plans by companies in these fields and provides the Public Advocacy Division with technical analysis and expert testimony.
-Division staff perform inspections at certain facility sites in the state, including Vermont Yankee Nuclear Power Station, liquefied petroleum gas (LP gas) sites, and natural gas pipelines.
-The Division also staffs the State Emergency Operations Center during emergencies affecting energy supplies.
-Additionally, the Division serves as the Public Service Department's (PSD) interface with regional reliability organizations such as the Northeast Power Coordinating Council and the New England Independent System Operator, and monitors and participates in electric market restructuring activities on behalf of the PSD.
+The division is responsible for reviewing facility investment plans by companies in these fields and provides the Public Advocacy Division with technical analysis and expert testimony.
+Engineering Division staff perform inspections at certain facility sites in the state, including Vermont Yankee Nuclear Power Station, liquefied petroleum gas (LP gas) sites, and natural gas pipelines.
+The division also staffs the State Emergency Operations Center during emergencies affecting energy supplies.
+Additionally, the division serves as the Department of Public Service's (PSD) interface with regional reliability organizations such as the Northeast Power Coordinating Council and the New England Independent System Operator, and monitors and participates in electric market restructuring activities on behalf of the PSD.

 The Finance and Economics Division advocates on behalf of the public in utility finance and economic matters before state and federal regulatory agencies.
-The Division analyzes and evaluates the economic and financial impact of petitions to ensure they will serve the general good of the State.
+The division analyzes and evaluates the economic and financial impact of petitions to ensure they will serve the general good of the state.
 Utility companies that are lightly regulated and operating in competitive markets are monitored consistent with non-regulated markets.
-Vermont currently has seventeen electric distribution companies, one electric transmission company, ten incumbent telephone companies, one natural gas company and many small water companies that receive routine cost and financial performance review.
-Additionally the Division is responsible for matters related to alternative regulation plans, rate designs, administering wholesale power purchases, and establishing the financial regulatory reporting information requirements.
-The Finance and Economics Division is also responsible for the general business administration functions of the Public Service Department.
+Vermont currently has seventeen electric distribution companies, one electric transmission company, ten incumbent telephone companies, one natural gas company and many small private water companies that receive routine cost and financial performance review.
+Additionally the division is responsible for matters related to alternative regulation plans, rate designs, administering wholesale power purchases, and establishing financial regulatory reporting information requirements.
+The Finance and Economics Division is also responsible for the general business administration functions of the Department of Public Service.

-For information on subjects related to the Division's scope, please see the following section: Information for Consumers.
+For information on subjects related to the CAPI Division's scope, please see the following section:

 For our staff directory and other contact related information, please visit our Contact Us page.